ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 [**Z9V5-MK1 & Z9V5-MK2** firmware with **repeat print feature**](https://github.com/ZONESTAR3D/Firmware/tree/master/Z9/Z9V5/bin/Z9V5Pro/beta/RepeatPrint)
 [**Z9V5-MK3** firmware with **repeat print feature**](https://github.com/ZONESTAR3D/Firmware/tree/master/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/RepeatPrint)

->
-**How to upload firmware**
+>**How to upload firmware**
-1. Download the zip file and unzip it.
+> 1. Download the zip file and unzip it.
-2. Copy ***firmware.bin*** to the root directory of Micro-SD card.
+> 2. Copy ***firmware.bin*** to the root directory of Micro-SD card.
-**NOTE:if there is a "old_fw.bin" in the SD card, delete it first.**
+> **NOTE:if there is a "old_fw.bin" in the SD card, delete it first.**
-3. Power off 3d printer and plug the SD card into card socket of control board.
+> 3. Power off 3d printer and plug the SD card into card socket of control board.
-4. Power on the printer, push the power button and wait about 30 seconds.
+> 4. Power on the printer, push the power button and wait about 30 seconds.
-5. Do the below step on LCD screen to initialize EEPROM after upload firmware:
+> 5. Do the below step on LCD screen to initialize EEPROM after upload firmware:
-    `MENU: Control>>Restore Defaults`
+>     `MENU: Control>>Restore Defaults`
-6. Check the firmware version on LCD screen:
+> 6. Check the firmware version on LCD screen:
-	`MENU: Infor>>Firmware Version`
+> 	`MENU: Infor>>Firmware Version`

 ### 6. Verify wiring and installation
 * **Step 1**: Power on the 3d printer.